On exact truncation of backward waves in elastrodynamics: Elastrodynamic Green's tensor

 The following path

-in the complex plane is a typical SIP and shall be used throughout this paper, where ${\rm sgn}$ is the standard sign function.
+in the complex plane is a typical SIP and shall be used throughout this paper unless otherwise indicated (c.f.
+Remark~\ref{rem:gensip}), where ${\rm sgn}$ is the standard sign function and, for simplicity, the arguments of $z$ and $\epsilon$ shall be suppressed frequently.
 Unless otherwise indicated, the branch cut of a usual square-root function shall be chosen as the negative real axis so that its argument is limited to $(-\frac{\pi}{2}, \frac{\pi}{2}]$.
-Thus, SIP goes from $-\infty+0\bi$ to the origin in quadrant II, and then to $+\infty-0\bi$ in quadrant IV; here $\pm 0\bi$ indicates the path approaches the real axis at infinity from above and below, respectively.
+Thus, SIP goes from $-\infty+0\bi$ to the origin in Quadrant II, and then to $+\infty-0\bi$ in Quadrant IV; here $\pm 0\bi$ indicates the path approaches the real axis at infinity from above and below, respectively.
 The first principle is

-this is based on that $G$ is expected to be analytic for $x_2\neq 0$.
+this is based on that $G$ is analytic for $x_2\neq 0$.
 Based on (P1), we define

 The second principle is